-NYSUT is offering a series of free, live webinars to help retirees stay engaged, beat loneliness and learn new skills.
+NYSUT offered a series of free, live webinars to help retirees stay engaged, beat loneliness and learn new skills.

-Running through June, these webinars focus on a range of topics including a pension discussion with TRS and ERS representatives; a cooking session on using pantry staples; chair yoga; and how to protect your online privacy and avoid scams.
+These webinars focused on a range of topics including a pension discussion with TRS and ERS representatives; a cooking session on using pantry staples; chair yoga; and how to protect your online privacy and avoid scams.

 The topics and format were brainstormed and developed by NYSUT’s Retiree Election District Directors and retiree services consultants.